-For more information on SNS CLI scripts, please refer to the section Running SNS CLI commands on a pool of firewalls.
+For more information on SNS CLI scripts, please refer to the section Running SNS CLI commands on an environment of firewalls.

-8.12.3 Deploying the template URL filtering policy
+9.12.3 Deploying the template URL filtering policy

 The following scripts allow deploying the URL filtering policy previously saved on the other firewalls.